 Eating in a way that's perceived as "clean" or "pure" is seen as "right," whereas straying from your diet plan is "wrong" and "impure."
 To that point, you may even find yourself judging what others put on their plates.

 Comparison is yet another hallmark of many eating disorders, Conason says.
 So, if you're always sizing up other people's food choices — and you feel like you deserve the moral high ground for what's on your dish — you may be exhibiting symptoms of orthorexia.

 What to Do if You're Showing Signs of Orthorexia

 Talk to a licensed therapist who specializes in eating disorders, Conason recommends.
 Don't know where to find a provider?
 NEDA is a great resource that can help you locate a therapist in your area.
-Just make sure that he or she is a weight-inclusive, health-at-every-size practitioner.
+Just make sure they're a weight-inclusive practitioner.

 You may also want to visit your medical doctor and enlist the help of a registered dietitian for a comprehensive approach to treatment, adds Moskovitz.

 And while you work to develop a healthier relationship with eating, consider doing a social media cleanse, suggests Conason, who explains it's a good idea to delete or unfollow any accounts that make you feel bad about yourself or compel you to make unhealthy comparisons.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.